SDOS-2025/fossunited_fork/README.md

 ## The FOSS United Platform

 Repo for the website and open-source platform of FOSS United.
-The whole platform is being built on [Frappe](https://frappe.io).
+The whole platform is being built on [Frappe](https://frappe.io) & Vue.

 ## Installation